 “There have been too many revelations of adults who have averted their eyes from this evil.”

-Explaining why she created the Royal Commission into institutional Responses to Child Sexual Abuse.
-November, 2012.
+…on why she created the Royal Commission into Institutional Responses to Child Sexual Abuse.

 Decades ago, it was very different growing up in Australian cities and towns.
 Kids roamed freely.
 Parents gave little thought to it, knowing they would be OK.

 It’s not the same today.
 We live in bigger cities with many more people.
 Technology has massively influenced our lives.
 Community bonds have weakened, as has trust in the safety of neighbourhoods.
 Human nature hasn’t changed – but there’s just more opportunity for things to go wrong.
 And to go wrong in devastating ways.
 Children, people with disability, and others in care are particularly vulnerable to poor practice or, in the worst cases, to abuse.

 Government accreditation schemes record the compliance of workers – compliance with expected levels of competency, but also with the expectations of communities.
 In that sense, government accreditation is a proxy for the good character of our volunteers and workers.
 That’s why accreditation is so important.
 Because people invest so much trust in its ability to keep people safe.

 In November 2014, the Royal Commission into Institutional Responses to Child Sexual Abuse began.

 At the time, Oho’s founders were providing technology services to not-for-profit organisations across the community sector.
 Girl Guides Australia asked for an off-the-shelf software solution for managing worker accreditation.
 There were none.

 Around the same time, a brave colleague, a survivor, provided a witness statement at a commission hearing.
 In total there were 1,200 witnesses over 400 days of inquiry.